-I am encouraged to write this resemblance asking to myself how much modern or postmodern is contained in Carolina Otero’s work.
-After visiting her workshop, take a look at her recent work and chat with her, I took the time to reflect several days.
-I have reached the conclusion that the modern in her, that is to say, her values regarding modern art (a direct legacy from her parents Alejandro Otero and Mercedes Pardo), are treated as a postmodern perception: shred, strip and mix freely, but paradoxically, without lessening the value or intention.
+I am eager to write this essay, having wondered for some time how much Modern or Postmodern is contained in Carolina Otero’s work.
+After visiting her workshop, reviewing her recent work, and chatting with her, I gave this some thought over the course of several days.
+I have reached the conclusion that the Modern in her work, that is to say, her values regarding Modern Art (a direct legacy from her parents Alejandro Otero and Mercedes Pardo), is treated as postmodern perception.
+She feels free to shred, strip and remix freely, but paradoxically, without diminishing the value or intention of her work.

-It is as if she loved scraps, that is, whatever is left from the apprenticeship of modern art, but in a fragmented manner: a brush stroke from Matisse or a very particular yellow from Van Gogh, or the way to build the space from Mercedes Pardo (her mother), besides the torn picture of an ice skater, or a fishing net like the used in eastern side of the country..
-All this memory is deconstructed and re-organize a vision of the planet, of a planet that is multiple and diverse, contaminated, for which we should care more and better.
-In this way rebuilds her walk, since her work is like a traveled road, with signals or footprints of what is understood, produces emotion or hurts, but only wants to show itself for the plastic/artistic expression and with images.
+It is as if she loves remnants, that is, whatever is left from the apprenticeship of Modern Art, but in fragmented iterations: a brushstroke borrowed from Matisse, or a particular yellow borrowed from Van Gogh, or a sense of space, borrowed from Mercedes Pardo (her mother), placing each next to a torn picture of an ice skater, or a fishing net like those utilized in Eastern coast of the country, for example.
+Her memories are deconstructed and re-organized as a vision of the planet; of a planet that is multiple and diverse, contaminated, for which we should care about more and care for in a better way.
+In this way, she rebuilds a journey, since her work is like a road well-traveled, with signals or footprints of what is understood, felt or lost, but that only wants to reveal itself through artistic expression and through images.

-Her work always says more, much more than what I can decipher: it lets us bare, bereft, because after it gives us all, it takes it away again.
-That is why I believe her work is postmodern, since even believing it ends up disbelieving (after all, a cat is a cat, but most surely it will be more than just a cat).
+Her work always says more, much more than what I can decipher.
+It leaves us somewhat bare, or bereft, because after everything is given to us, it is also taken away.
+That is why I believe her work is Postmodern, since even believing it ends up disbelieving (after all, a cat is a cat, but most surely it will be more than just a cat).
 What do we do to keep believing?
-Work in the workshop, trace, shred, there is no other way.
-To find a solid footing, otherwise we would get lost among so many broken things and, from there, I believe, wood as a precious base, analogy of a tree, of earth, of the planet.
+We believe in the work itself.
+In the studio, tracing, shredding.
+There is no other way.
+We need to find solid footing, otherwise we risk getting lost among so many fragmented things, and from there, I believe, we hold on to wood as a precious base and an analogy of a tree, of the Earth, of the planet.
 Again, believe to disbelieve.
-Because, the wooden canvas is neither a tree, nor the earth, nor the planet.
+Because, the wooden canvas is neither a tree, nor the Earth, nor the planet.
 It is like too much.
-That’s why the work expands outside the edges; it floods us and leaves us a little empty: who are we?
-What did we come to do in earth?
+That’s why the work expands outside the edges; it floods us and leaves us a little empty.
+Who are we?
+What did we come to do on earth?

-Therefore, we derive to spirituality from the disbelief, from the fragmentation.
-At that moment, she enters into modernity again, and then leaves again in a short while: a game of illusions, optical optimization, with so many fragments, shred, shred, and shred more and more.
-Script?, Landscape?, Views of earth from a satellite?, Lattice?, Texture?
-Other interpretations are possible: some with the view of modern and others postmodern.
-Thus, I conclude that the artist moves between one and the other extreme, between respect and love to the legacy and the understanding of new situations that have removed the base of the legacy.
-Carolina’s youth and personality assure that she will builds her road with detail, she will destroy to build again, she will combine the precious with the scraps in a shaky mix, that like a hammock reminds us our native cultures, who invented a different way to rest, dream, conceive, sleep…
+It is my conclusion that the artist moves between one and the other extreme, between respect and love for a legacy, and a keen understanding of new experiences that have removed the base of that legacy.
+Carolina’s youth and personality ensure that she will create a journey filled with detail, as she will destroy to build again, combining the precious with remnants in a slippery mix, that, like a hammock, reminds us of our native people, who invented a different way to rest, dream, conceive and sleep…

 María Elena Nuñez